Hello All, Welcome To My About Page

 Kev Aboard the Hiawatha

-Those days most of my travel was road trips around the upper Midwest, but mostly in Wisconsin.
-There were a few trips to Canada in my early travel years.
+In those days, most of my travel was road trips around the upper Midwest, mainly in Wisconsin, but I also made a few trips to Canada in my early travel years.
 Does that make me an international traveler?
 I am claiming that.

-In the mid-2000s, my travel ended outside a few short trips because I got laid off and decided to return to school.
+In the mid-2000s, my travel ended except for a few short trips because I got laid off and decided to get a higher education.

 Things changed on May 25, 2012, which marked the start of my new travel adventures.
 That day, I took my first Amtrak train trip, 63 miles from the Sturtevant Depot to Chicago Union Station aboard the Mighty Hiawatha.

-There were a few more trips that year, but the following year it started.
+There were a few more trips that year, but it started the following year.

 While I enjoyed the trips aboard the Hiawatha, I wanted something more.
 My wanderlust was calling me.